Skip to content

 The Impact of Scoring

-This is why we at Plain Sight take great pride in the coffee that we serve you.
-We put in plenty of time and effort to carefully identify which beans have great potential for roasting.
-Check out our store today to explore and try out some of our latest coffee offerings.
+This is why we at Plain Sight are passionate about the coffee we offer.
+We put in the time and effort to identify beans with amazing roasting potential.
+Check out our store today to explore and taste our latest coffee offerings.